Testing for Nonlinear Cointegration under Heteroskedasticity: Empirical Applications

-We now discuss an application of cointegrating polynomial regressions for the environmental Kuznets curve (EKC).
-It relates per capita GDP and per capita pollution of, e.g., $\mathrm{CO}_2$ emissions.
-The term EKC refers to the inverse U-shape relation of economic development and income inequality postulated by \cite{Kuznets1955}. \cite{Grossman1995} opened a very active literature with contributions in several directions.
-See \cite{Stern2004} or \cite{Stern2018} for a more recent survey.
+We first discuss an application of cointegrating polynomial regressions to the environmental Kuznets curve (EKC).
+It relates per capita GDP and, e.g., per capita $\mathrm{CO}_2$ emissions.
+The term EKC refers to the inverse U-shape relation of economic development and income inequality postulated by \cite{Kuznets1955}.
+It is motivated by the idea that both poor and rich countries emit little per capita, the first group because it does not yet resort to much heavily polluting activity such as individual car traffic, and the latter because it has access to more efficient technologies.
+The heavily (per capita) polluting middle-income group then gives rise to an inverse U-shape. \cite{Grossman1995} initiated a very active literature with contributions in several directions.
+See \cite{Stern2004,Stern2018} for more recent surveys.

-We build on \cite{Wagner2015} and \cite{Stypka2017} who argued that using an ordinary \cite{Shin1994}-type linear cointegration test is inappropriate for polynomial cointegrating regressions (CPR).
-This is because if we include the $k$-th power $x_t^k$ of an integrated regressor into the regression this power itself is not $I(1)$ anymore and thus violates the assumptions of the \cite{Shin1994} test.
+We build on \cite{Wagner2015} and \cite{Stypka2017} who argued that using an ordinary \cite{Shin1994}-type linear cointegration test is inappropriate for cointegrating polynomial regressions (CPR).
+This is because the $k$-th power $x_t^k$ of an integrated regressor is not $I(1)$ anymore and thus violates the assumptions on the regressors of the \cite{Shin1994} test.
 Based on \cite{Wagner2016} the aforementioned authors applied a fully modified OLS approach for CPRs.
-However, they did not allow for variance breaks in their approach, which could lead to erroneous inference regarding the EKC hypothesis.
-We apply the bootstrap discussed above to address this possible issue in the following.
+However, they did not consider variance breaks in their approach, which could lead to erroneous inference regarding the EKC hypothesis.
+We apply the bootstrap proposed in Section \ref{subsec:bootstrap} to address this possible issue in the following.

-We study data of 19 industrialized countries (see Table \ref{tab:countries}) over the period from 1870 to 2014.\footnote{New Zealand is an exception were data is available for 1878-2014.} We use per capita GDP data of the Maddison database (\url{https://www.rug.nl/ggdc/historicaldevelopment/maddison/}). $\mathrm{CO}_2$ data is taken from the homepage of the Carbon Dioxide Information Analysis Center (\url{https://cdiac.ess-dive.lbl.gov/}) and is expressed as 1,000 tons per capita.
+We study data of 19 industrialized countries from 1870 to 2014 (see Table \ref{tab:countries}; for New Zealand, data is available for 1878-2014).
+We use per capita GDP data of the Maddison database (\url{https://www.rug.nl/ggdc/historicaldevelopment/maddison/}). $\mathrm{CO}_2$ data is taken from the homepage of the Carbon Dioxide Information Analysis Center (\url{https://cdiac.ess-dive.lbl.gov/}) and is expressed as 1,000 tons per capita.
 We convert all time series to natural logarithms.
 Among others, \cite{Wagner2015} also examined sulfur dioxide data, but discussion and results are similar.
-For brevity, we only focus on (the more relevant) $\mathrm{CO}_2$ emissions.
-Let $e_t$ denote log per capita GDP and $y_t$ denote log $\mathrm{CO}_2$ emissions per capita.
+For brevity, we only focus on (the arguably more relevant) $\mathrm{CO}_2$ emissions.
+Let $x_t$ denote log per capita GDP and $y_t$ log $\mathrm{CO}_2$ emissions per capita.
 We then study the model